naodalemu/Obsidian-folder/Parallel and Distributed Programming/Patterns.md

 Nesting allows combining patterns hierarchically and recursively.
 Nesting involves hierarchical and recursive composition of other patterns in parallel programming.
 It helps developers to build complex algorithms from simpler components.

-Some languages support small amount of nesting and sometimes it is even directly mapped to hardwar.
+Some languages support small amount of nesting and sometimes it is even directly mapped to hardware.

 TBB and Cilk allow flexible nesting and while efficiently mapping parallelism to physical hardware.
 Systems that do not support nesting are CUDA, OpenCL, C++, AMP, OpenMP